cobaltpngsituation/cobaltpngsituation/README.md

 I believe my OCs are alive, feel their own things, have their own interests, etc. Certain OCs don't like getting touched w/o permission, so please respect this

-I don't accept friend requests right away as I'd like to get to know you more first
+I don't accept friend requests right away, as I'd like to get to know you more first

 I don't interact first due to shyness and social awkwardness